Our aim is to provide the highest standard of care to all pets.

 Friday 8:30am - 5:30pm

 At Kilmore Vet we offer modern, professional and affordable health care for your pets.
 We aim to make your pet feel at ease in our clinic with a caring and gentle approach to treatment and consultations.
 Our dedicated team of highly qualified veterinarians, nurses and client services are all passionate about pets and avid animal lovers.
-Our vets have special interests and expertise in advanced surgical cases, pet behaviour, diagnostic imaging, and more.
-We have cat boarding facilities to look after your precious fur family while you're away.
-Our popular Puppy School classes provide basic training skills to ensure your new pup grows up to be a well-behaved, sociable dog.
+Our Vets are Dr Paul, Dr Sophie, Dr Olivia and Dr Juliette, and they have special interests and expertise in advanced surgical cases, pain management, pet behaviour, diagnostic imaging, and more.
 We look forward to welcoming you and your pet to our veterinary family.

 Paul spent the first years of his career working at the Kilmore and Wallan vet practices, where he built a broad range of medical and surgical skills.
 After developing a passion for surgery he moved to the UK where he spent 2 years undertaking specialised training in advanced surgical and medical techniques in one of Scotland's top vet hospitals.